dairyking98/RoboCam-Suite/docs/USER_GUIDE.md

 # RoboCam-Suite User Guide

-Complete guide for using the RoboCam-Suite calibration and experiment applications.
+Complete guide for using the RoboCam-Suite calibration and experiment applications for FluorCam, StentorCam, and other automated microscopy experiments under the RoboCam umbrella.

 ## Table of Contents